 New Jersey online poker offers one of the most diverse options for online poker apps in the country.
 New Jersey offers four online poker networks from seven different brands.
 While PokerStars and the World Series of Poker (WSOP.com) are the most well-known names, additional platforms offer a large pool of players.

-Note that all legal US poker sites require you to download the platform onto your computer or tablet device.
+All legal US poker sites require you to download the platform onto your computer or tablet device.

 Some online poker platforms in New Jersey boast shared liquidity player pools with other states.
 For example, members of WSOP.com can compete against players in-state as well as in Delaware and Nevada.